 - Annuity income can be paid over a fixed period of time.
 Social Security can not.

 - Annuity owners have more control over how much income they can generate.
-There is no control with Social Security.
+There is no control over Social Security.

 - The death benefit from an annuity can be in a lump sum, a series of payments, or a spousal continuance.
 Social Security provides a series of payments only.